andymeneely/project-timber-wolf/scenarios/rivercity/booklet.md

 You receive a text from the Pawn Shop Owner:

 > Our friends down the road have decided to experiment with capitalism again.
-I need to show them the cost of leaving a cartel."
+I need to show them the cost of leaving a cartel.
 {: class="text-message"}

 "If you help me with this, I can move merchandise for you better than your friend here."